aaq225/GuessTheDrawing/README.md

 Game Instructions:
 Run with node index.js

-Login with a username
-Wait for the second player to login
+Login with a username (index.html is the homepage) Wait for the second player to login (waitingPage.html)

 This game is a 2 player game